rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

     First two Python scripts. hello-mars.py includes a second print line.
 ```

 The `git log` command returns a list of the commits you have made in the current branch in inverse-chronological order.
 It also explicitly states in which branch you are at, `(HEAD -> master)`.
-The `HEAD`, in `git`, is a pointer — it is `git`'s way to point to the current branch.
+The `HEAD`, in `git`, is a pointer — it is `git`'s way to point to the current commit, and therefore branch (remember that a branch is a sequence of commits).
 Furthermore, as previously explained, each commit we did returned a short SHA-1 value — for the first commit it was `7c30d25` and for the second one `929288c`.
 We can see in `git log`'s return the full SHA-1 value of each of the commits we made.

-You can find detailed information about `git log` and how to use it to get customized returns [here](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History).
+You can find practical information about `git log` and how to use it to get customized returns [here](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History).

 ## 12. Creating a repository on GitHub